-- (a) The State and the VSEA agree that overtime work for all employees is to be held to a minimum consistent with efficient and sound management of State government. - (b) Each appointing authority shall schedule and assign regular work in a manner which will minimize the need for overtime work, and shall require compliance with reasonable standards of performance before requiring employees to work overtime. - (c) It is understood and agreed that determining the need for overtime work, scheduling the hours overtime shall be worked, and requiring overtime work are exclusively employer's rights. - 2.
-DISTRIBUTION OF OVERTIME - (a) Appointing authorities shall make a reasonable effort to distribute overtime as equitably as possible among classified employees, and shall not change or alter the regular workweek of an employee (once posted where applicable) for the purpose of avoiding the payment of overtime or shift differential.
-Persistent schedule changes of individual employees are discouraged and will be subject for Labor-Management Committee discussion. - (b) Overtime shall be assigned whenever practicable to volunteers.
-Assignment of overtime work to volunteers shall not be considered contrary to the concept of equitable distribution of overtime. - (c) With written request and 24 hours notice, an employee shall be excluded from further consideration for overtime.
-Such request may be canceled by the employee and may also be revoked by a supervisor under emergency circumstances or when distributing involuntary overtime, unless a medical exemption has been granted.
-An employee with a medical exemption may not volunteer for overtime without medical clearance. - (d) It is agreed that, except in emergency or crisis situations, employees who are on annual leave, personal leave or compensatory time off shall be the last to be required to work overtime. - (e) If classified employees are scheduled for overtime work or are unavailable for overtime work, non-classified employees may be authorized to work overtime. - (f) Employees shall be given two weeks notice of scheduled overtime.
-However, in emergency situations, the employer shall give the maximum notice practical under the circumstances. - (g) When it becomes necessary to continue work on a particular project on an overtime basis, the employee required to perform such overtime work will normally be the one who has been working on the same project during his or her regular work hours. - (h) Institutions and other work units which routinely distribute overtime shall do so on a rotational basis, in a fair and equitable manner for both voluntary and involuntary distribution of overtime within each such unit. - AUTHORIZATION OF OVERTIME - (a) Overtime work shall be assigned and authorized only by appointing authorities or their designated representatives either verbally or in writing. - (b) All overtime work which has been assigned to an employee, by the appropriate authority and is actually worked by the employee, shall be authorized and compensated. - (c) No employee may authorize overtime work who is eligible to receive overtime compensation at the rate of one and one-half times the regular hourly rate, except with permission of the appointing authority. - (d) Employees may not authorize their own overtime without permission from management. - (e) Notwithstanding the provisions of the Employee Workweek\Work Location\Work Shift Article, Section 1, at the request of an employee and with the concurrence of the appointing authority, the employee's daily or weekly work schedules and/or shifts may be temporarily created or altered, so long as the employee is not scheduled to regularly work in excess of 40 hours per workweek (if covered by FLSA) or 80 hours in a two workweek period (if not covered by FLSA).
-In such instances, the employee shall not be eligible for overtime compensation unless required to work in excess of the applicable 40 hours per workweek, or if applicable, 80 hours per two workweek period.
+(a) The State and the VSEA agree that overtime work for all employees is to be held to a minimum consistent with efficient and sound management of State government.

+(b) Each appointing authority shall schedule and assign regular work in a manner which will minimize the need for overtime work, and shall require compliance with reasonable standards of performance before requiring employees to work overtime.

+(c) It is understood and agreed that determining the need for overtime work, scheduling the hours overtime shall be worked, and requiring overtime work are exclusively employer's rights.

+2. DISTRIBUTION OF OVERTIME

+- (a) Appointing authorities shall make a reasonable effort to distribute overtime as equitably as possible among classified employees, and shall not change or alter the regular workweek of an employee (once posted where applicable) for the purpose of avoiding the payment of overtime or shift differential.
+Persistent schedule changes in individual employees are discouraged and will be subject for Labor-Management Committee discussion. - (b) Overtime shall be assigned whenever practicable to volunteers.
+Assignment of overtime work to volunteers shall not be considered contrary to the concept of equitable distribution of overtime. - (c) With written request and 24 hours' notice, an employee shall be excluded from further consideration for overtime.
+Such request may be canceled by the employee and may also be revoked by a supervisor under emergency circumstances unless a medical exemption has been granted.
+An employee with a medical exemption may not volunteer for overtime without medical clearance.
+The employer may exercise its discretion to offer overtime opportunities to employees whose availability for overtime is self-limited to specific times or days.
+Such accommodation shall not itself be grievable by other employees. - (d) It is agreed that, except in emergency or crisis situations, employees who are on annual leave, personal leave or compensatory time off shall be the last to be required to work overtime. - (e) If classified employees are scheduled for overtime work or are unavailable for overtime work, non-classified employees may be authorized to work overtime. - (f) Employees shall be given two (2) weeks' notice of scheduled overtime.
+However, in emergency situations, the employer shall give the maximum notice practical under the circumstances. - (g) When it becomes necessary to continue work on a particular project on an overtime basis, the employee required to perform such overtime work will normally be the one who has been working on the same project during his or her regular work hours. - (h) Institutions and other work units which routinely distribute overtime shall do so on a rotational basis, in a fair and equitable manner for both voluntary and involuntary distribution of overtime within each such unit.